 “Beyond being an obvious technical talent and accomplished engineering leader, Jan has a deep connection to the things that matter most to us at Tally,” said CEO Jason Brown.
 “She is passionate about cultivating a diverse, inclusive team that is set up to thrive and cares deeply about our mission to make people less stressed and better off financially.
 There is no doubt she will be a huge asset to our team.”

 Prior to joining Twitter in 2012, Jan ran client and server development at OnLive, a cloud gaming platform.
 In 2013, Jan was named one of the Top 5 Rising Technical Superstars by Hackbright Academy.
 She received her master’s degree in computer science and a doctorate in management science and engineering from Stanford University.

-The appointment follows a big year of milestones at Tally, including the company’s recent Series C funding, the launch of its free automated savings service, Tally Save, and the expansion outside its San Francisco headquarters with the opening of a second office in Vancouver.
+The appointment follows a big year of milestones at Tally, including the company’s recent Series C funding and the expansion outside its San Francisco headquarters with the opening of a second office in Vancouver.